How Bail Bonds Work in Louisiana To Get Out of Jail Fast

 What is Louisiana Bail Bonds

-Your bail is a set amount of money or a promise made by the you (or the inmate) that will allow the defendant to be freed from jail until his or her court date.
+Your bail is a set amount of money or a promise made by the you (the cosignor) that will allow the defendant to be freed from jail until his or her court date.
 Bail can come in one of three ways: a cash bond, a surety bond, and a personal recognizance bond.
 In the case of a cash or surety bond, a set amount of money must be paid in order for the inmate to be released from jail.
 There is no one way that bail can be posted.

 How Do You Post Bail in Louisiana?